 Pricing

-After that, TenantCloud has three pricing tiers: Starter, Growth, and Business.
-Starter is $12/month and includes features such as premium lead gen and lead tracking, tax reporting, e-signature, and Google calendar sync.
+TenantCloud has four pricing tiers: Starter, Growth, Pro, and Business.
+Starter is $18/month and includes features such as lead generation and tracking, e-signature capabilities, and accounting reports.

-The Growth plan costs $40 per month and includes more sophisticated tools for creating and storing leases and other landlord forms, syncing with Quickbooks, and access to owner portals and property message boards.
+- The Growth plan costs $33 per month and includes more sophisticated tools for creating and storing leases and other landlord forms, lead tracking CRM and access to owner portals and property message boards.

-Finally, the Business plan fee is customized to meet each client’s needs and includes team and task management tools, and auto-refresh for listings.
+- Finally, the Business plan fee is customized to meet each client’s needs and includes team and task management tools, auto-refresh for listings, and dedicated account support.

 Features